-The Goryeo Dynasty developed Taekwondo more systematically then ever before so that it might be used by the soldiers in the event of war.
+The Goryeo Dynasty developed Taekwondo and martial art techniques more systematically then ever before, so that it might be used by the soldiers in the event of war.
 Military training for the Goryeo cadets included Taekwondo practice as a compulsory subject and the only personnel who were allowed to join the army were those with martial art abilities.
-Soldiers who mastered the Taekwondo techniques were promoted to Generals and skilled practitioners were selected to become officers.
+Soldiers who mastered Taekwondo withe the best martial art techniques were promoted to Generals and skilled practitioners were selected to become officers.
 Many contests called "Subakhui" were held regularly to search for talent.

 The Joseon (Yi) Dynasty (14th Century~20th Century)

 The Joseon (or Yi) Dynasty was founded by King Taejo on the new ideology of "Confucianism" ("Buddhism" was previously practised).
 This resulted in the rejection of all Buddhist festivals and more importance was directed towards literary art rather than martial art.
 The King adopted ideals such as ..."a real man writes poetry, learns to play musical instruments and reads Chinese classics" and the civil officers received higher recognition than the military officers.
 The new ideals, together with the advent of modern weapons such as gunpowder, caused Taekwondo to loose support from the central government and was not as popular nor did it figure as prominently as it did in the Goryeo Dynasty.
 Subakhui was still popular, but more as a folk game for the festivals rather than a selection process for the armed forces.